The Palomar | Life-Affirming Counter Dining Restaurant in Soho

 Dubious surgery and a three-headed cooking party animal.

-Scrap the sewing part, and they could just work together in autonomous harmony to bring London a pulse quickening, free flowing, seafood bearing, shalom giving, modern day rebirth of traditional Jewish, Southern Spanish and North African foods.
+Scrap the sewing part, and they could just work together in autonomous harmony to bring London a pulse-quickening, free-flowing, seafood-bearing, shalom-giving, modern day rebirth of traditional Jewish, Southern Spanish and North African foods.
+Which they most certainly did, by opening The Palomar back in 2014.

 Here’s a virtual tour, with words:

-Take a stool at the 16-foot polished zinc bar overlooking the chefs and watch as they prepare orders to the over-bar-banter specifications they’ll unfailingly make you dish out.
-Alternatively, take a private banquet-booth in the slightly more withdrawn and intimate back room.
+Take a stool, and watch as they prepare orders to the over-bar-banter specifications they’ll unfailingly make you dish out.
+Alternatively, take a seat in The Palomar’s slightly more withdrawn and intimate back room, which has also been extended to include some intimate, velvet-lined booths, and some not-so-intimate 10-person tables.

-While you wait for bright white seared scallops and ginseng cocktails, feel free to bob your head to the rhythmic dance music of the Tel Aviv party scene.
-Because all the staff will be, including the resident three headed cooking party animal…
+While you watch the chefs work and wait for ginseng cocktails, feel free to bob your head to the rhythmic dance music of the Tel Aviv party scene.
+Because all the staff will be, including the resident three-headed cooking party animal…

 … but that’s just Steve.